hyosung11/Launch-School/Courses/journal.md

 09:32 In the SPOT study session with Allison.
 All is well.

 11:30 Reverse engineering the exam questions and writing out variations of the answers into my study guide.
 I have to pee.

+## 20220524 화요일

+09:28 It's been many days since I last studied.
+I'm reviewing the exam questions and realizing more about what I can do to further my understanding.